1968 South Australian state election: Subsequent collapse of minority government and further reforms

 Eventually, Hall and Stott fell out over the proposed Chowilla Dam.
 Stott wanted the dam built in his electorate, while Hall thought its construction was not justified.
 Constituent pressure forced Stott to vote against the Hall government, leading to an early election – the 1970 South Australian state election – which was fought on much fairer electoral boundaries.
 As expected, Dunstan led Labor to a decisive victory.
 Further reforms replaced the Playmander with a "one vote one value" system after the 1975 election, at which Labor retained government despite a two-party-preferred vote of 49.2 percent.

 A further reform was effected following the 1989 election, at which Labor retained government despite a two-party vote of 48.1 percent.
-It was enacted that the Electoral Districts Boundaries Commission should redraw electoral boundaries after each election, with the objective that the party which received over 50 percent of the state-wide two-party vote at the forthcoming election should win the majority of seats.
+It was enacted that the South Australian Electoral Districts Boundaries Commission should redraw electoral boundaries after each election, with the objective that the party which received over 50 percent of the state-wide two-party vote at the forthcoming election should win the majority of seats.
 South Australia is the only state that redistributes electoral boundaries on the basis of the two-party vote.
 One element of the Playmander remains to this day − the change from multi-member electorates to single-member electorates.